Mitchell Moses: 2018

-Moses was sin-binned in the first two games of the season.
-In round 1, he was sent from the field for a professional foul.
-In round 2, a 54-0 loss to Manly, he was binned for dissent.
 On 5 May, Moses missed a conversion from the sideline which would have taken the game to extra time.
 With seven minutes remaining in the match against Cronulla, Parramatta were losing 22-4 when they scored three late tries to make it 22-20 on the full time siren with Moses getting the last try.
 On 2 June, Moses suffered a knee injury.
 It was initially thought that he had suffered a posterior cruciate ligament injury but scans showed no major damage was done and instead he would miss 2-3 matches.
 On 19 July, Moses scored the match-winning try in Parramatta's 14-8 victory over arch rivals Canterbury, which the media dubbed the "spoon bowl" as the teams were sitting second last and last on the ladder.

 In Round 25, Moses was sent to the sin bin for the third time in the season in Parramatta's 44-10 loss against the Sydney Roosters.

 At season's end, Moses was told by Parramatta he was free to join another club.
 He said, "I'm not sure who wanted me or didn't want me.
 I'm not going to lie it was upsetting to hear that straight away after the season."
 Moses remained at the club, with halves partner Corey Norman leaving.

 2019

 In Round 6, Moses was the first player to score a try, conversion and field goal in the first NRL match played at the new Bankwest Stadium in which Parramatta defeated Wests Tigers 51-6.
 The first try to be officially scored at the new stadium was by teammate Bevan French who crossed for the Wentworthville Magpies against Western Suburbs in the Canterbury Cup NSW match played before the main game.

-On June 8, Moses signed a three year deal worth $2.5 million, keeping him at the club until the end of the 2022 season.
+On June 8, Moses signed a three-year deal worth $2.5 million, keeping him at the club until the end of the 2022 season.

 At the end of the 2019 NRL season, Parramatta finished in 5th place on the table and qualified for the finals.
 Moses finished the regular season as the competition's leading try assist maker.
 In the elimination final against Brisbane, Moses scored 2 tries and kicked 6 goals as Parramatta won the match 58-0 at the new Western Sydney Stadium.
 The victory was the biggest finals win in history, eclipsing Newtown's 55-7 win over St George in 1944.
 The match was also Parramatta's biggest win over Brisbane and Brisbane's worst ever loss since entering the competition in 1988.

 On 30 September, Moses was named at halfback for the Australia PM XIII side.
 He was named as the 2019 halfback of the year at the Dally M Awards.